 - Failure to perform required/assigned work duties and/or incompetence

-- Working on personal jobs during the scheduled work day
+- Working on personal jobs during the scheduled workday

-- Being absent for less than three days without notification or permission
+- Being absent without notification or permission

 - Sleeping while on duty